 The missile test was witnessed by Dr. Sudhir Mishra, DG (BrahMos) & CEO & MD, BrahMos Aerospace along with senior IAF officials, scientists, and officials from Defence Research and Development Organisation (DRDO) as well as BrahMos Aerospace.

 The successful maiden test firing of Brahmos Air Launched Cruise Missile (ALCM) from Su-30MKI will significantly bolster the IAF’s air combat operations capability from stand-off ranges.

 Brahmos ALCM weighing 2.5 ton is the heaviest weapon to be deployed on India’s Su-30 fighter aircraft modified by HAL to carry weapons.

-Brahmos, the world-class weapon with multi-platform, multi-mission role is now capable of being launched from Land, Sea and Air, completing the tactical cruise missile triad for India.
+Brahmos, the world-class weapon with a multi-platform, multi-mission role is now capable of being launched from land, sea, and air, completing the tactical cruise missile triad for India.

 42 Su-30MKI fighters will eventually be armed with BrahMos air-launched missile once it completes all the scheduled tests.

-The IAF has until now inducted 240 of the 272 twin-seat Sukhois contracted from Russia for over $12 billion, being licence produced by the state-owned Hindustan Aeronautics Limited (HAL).
+The IAF has until now inducted 240 of the 272 twin-seat Sukhois contracted from Russia for over $12 billion, being license-produced by the state-owned Hindustan Aeronautics Limited (HAL).